Adi4301/NewsHub/README.md

-# Getting Started with Create React App
+# Getting Started with NewsHub

 NewsHub Application allows the user to search trending news according to different categories.